chessvector/chess-vector-engine/README.md

 ### How Tactical Training Works

-The tactical training system integrates seamlessly with your existing position-based training:
+The tactical training system integrates seamlessly with position-based training:

 1. **Puzzle Processing**: Lichess puzzles are parsed from CSV format
 2. **Solution Extraction**: First move in each puzzle sequence is the tactical solution